ethankuoch/only-philly-sports/README.md

 ***

-#### Add-on to quickly display times and scores for today's Philadelphia sports games.
+#### Add-on to quickly display times and scores for today's (Philadelphia) sports games.

 ## Disclaimers

-* Occasional updates, so expect this to be outdated from time to time.
+* Occasional updates, so expect this to be outdated or broken from time to time.
 * Chrome requires a fee to publish add-ons, so I will not be publishing to Chrome Store for now
+* Not really only philly sports! (see features)

 ## Screenshots